Tim Scott: Police body cameras

 After the shooting of Walter Scott (no relation), Scott urged the Senate to hold hearings on police body cameras.

 Environment

 In 2017, Scott was one of 22 senators to sign a letter to President Donald Trump urging him to withdraw the United States from the Paris Agreement.
-According to OpenSecrets, Scott has received over $540,000 in political donations from oil, gas and coal interests since 2012.
+In the 2012, 2014, and 2016 election cycles, Scott's campaigns received over $540,000 in political donations from oil, gas and coal interests.

 Judicial nominations

 Scott did not support the nomination of Ryan Bounds to the 9th U.S. Circuit Court of Appeals, effectively killing the nomination.
 His decision was based on what he called Bounds's "bigoted statements he made as a Stanford student in the 1990s."
 Marco Rubio joined him in opposing the nomination shortly thereafter, prompting Mitch McConnell to drop the nomination.

 In November 2018, Scott bucked his party in opposing the nomination of Thomas A. Farr for a federal judgeship.
 Farr had been accused of suppression of African-American voters.
 Scott cited Farr's involvement in the 1984 and 1990 Senate campaigns of Jesse Helms, which sought to suppress black voters, and a 1991 memo from the Department of Justice under the George H. W. Bush administration that stated that "Farr was the primary coordinator of the 1984 'ballot security' program conducted by the NCGOP and 1984 Helms for Senate Committee.
 He coordinated several 'ballot security' activities in 1984, including a postcard mailing to voters in predominantly black precincts that was designed to serve as a basis to challenge voters on election day."
 Further explaining his vote, Scott said the Republican Party was "not doing a very good job of avoiding the obvious potholes on race in America."
 In an editorial, the Wall Street Journal criticized Scott, arguing that Democrats would see Farr's defeat as a "vindication of their most underhanded and inflammatory racial tactics."
 In a letter to the Wall Street Journal, Scott said the publication was trying to "deflect concerns" about Farr's nomination.